aksaakov/offline-completion/README.md

 # offline-completion

 Make sure to provide a json copy of the passports db.
-Must be placed into the resourcers folder.
+The copy must be placed into the resourcers folder.

 Usage (example):
->sbt
+sbt
->run News
+run News